akashsoni01/rust-key-paths/rust-keypaths/README.md

 See the `examples/` directory for more comprehensive examples:

 - `deeply_nested.rs` - Deeply nested structures with enum variants
+- `containers.rs` - Readable access to all container types
+- `writable_containers.rs` - Writable access to containers with mutation examples

 ## 🔧 Implementation Details